top of page

 My father’s transferable job meant growing up across different regions of India, absorbing landscapes, cultures, and ways of life along the way.

 A long corporate career followed, one that kept me moving across cities and regions, extending the rhythm of travel into working life.
-By my mid twenties, I had lived in 15 cities across 10 Indian states.
+By my mid-twenties, I had lived in 15 cities across 10 Indian states.

 In 2016, my first solo journey along the Konkan coast marked a turning point.
 That trip clarified something fundamental.
 Travel was not a hobby running alongside work.
-It was central to how I understood the world and myself.
-Writing became a way to document these experiences, and blogging followed naturally.
+It shaped how I understood the world and myself.

 Breathtaking view of Rabindranath Tagore Beach in Karwar, Karnataka, captured during a first solo trip—showcasing the pristine golden sands, serene Arabian Sea coastline, and lush coconut groves of the Konkan region.
 Ideal for travel photography enthusiasts, solo travelers, and beach lovers seeking tranquil escapes in India.
 Trending keywords: Tagore Beach Karwar, Konkan beaches, solo travel India, Karnataka tourism, sunset photography, hidden gems, best beaches in Karnataka, Arabian Sea, scenic beach destinations, travel inspiration, Rabindranath Tagore Beach, Karwar tourist attractions, must-visit Indian beaches, peaceful beach getaways, adventure travel in Karnataka.